Heating system

 A heating system is a mechanism designed to maintain a desired temperature in a space by adding thermal energy.
 It is a fundamental component of heating, ventilation, and air conditioning (HVAC) systems, providing warmth to residential, commercial, and industrial buildings.
 Heating systems are of two main types: central and distributed.
 Central heating systems generate heat (electrically or by burning gas/coal) in a single location and distribute the heat through ducts, pipes, or radiators.
 Distributed heating systems use local heat sources, such as space heaters and fireplaces, and do not use ducts, pipes, or conventional radiators.
 Heating systems are critical in ensuring indoor comfort, especially in colder regions.

 Types and uses

 Central heating systems

 Central heating systems produce heat in one central location and distribute it throughout the building.
 This category includes furnaces, boilers, and heat pumps.

 Central heating is often used in applications such as warehouses, offices and education buildings.
 This is because of their energy efficiency, heating distribution and noise when in operation.

 Distributed heating systems

 Distributed heating systems generate heat in the space they are to heat, without extensive duct systems.
 Examples include electric space heaters, fireplaces, and solar heating.
-Distributed heating systems can be used in combine with central heating to allow year round climate control.
+Distributed heating systems can be used in combination with central heating to allow year round climate control.
 Distributed heating is often used in urban areas where the houses are closely compacted together.